brianz/blog/content/post/dark-art-of-vpc-networking.md

 With this small change, anything in our Private Subnets can:

-- Communicate within our VPC's Private _or_ Public Subets resources on the local network using private IPs
+- Communicate within our VPC's Private _or_ Public Subnets resources on the local network using private IPs
 - Communicate with the outside world via the NAT Gateway

-Another interesting result of this change is that our Lambda functions will have a fixed _inboud_ IP address when connected to external resources.
-That IP address will be the IP of our NAT Gateway, which typicaly is an Elastic IP.
-This has the added benefit of giving our Lambda functions (mostly) static IPs if you even face the situation where IPs need to be whitelisted.
+Another interesting result of this change is that our Lambda functions will have a fixed _inbound_ IP address when connected to external resources.
+That IP address will be the IP of our NAT Gateway, which typically is an Elastic IP.
+This has the added benefit of giving our Lambda functions (mostly) static IPs if you even face the situation where IPs need to be white listed.

 **Note:** _I'm working on a project now where we need to talk to the Salesforce API.
-Every IP we connect from needs to be whitelisted.
+Every IP we connect from needs to be white listed.
 NAT Gateways is our solution to this when talking to Salesforce via Lambda functions._

 ## Lambda functions in a private subnet